-Building rental expense totaled \$1,078,000 and \$1,055,000 for the years ended December 31, 2013 and 2012, respectively.
+Building rental expense totaled \$761,000 and \$1,078,000 for the years ended December 31, 2014 and 2013, respectively.

-The Company entered into a sales-leaseback arrangement for one of its health centers.
-The agreement is a three year nonrenewable lease with escalating rent from \$1.25 to \$3.00 per square foot.
+In 2013, the Company entered into a sales-leaseback arrangement for one of its health centers.
+The agreement is a 3 year nonrenewable lease with escalating rent from \$1.25 to \$3.00 per square foot.
 The Company has the right to terminate the lease, without penalty, upon ninety days written notice.
 The selling price was \$6,000,000 million and a gain of \$5,300,000 million was recognized in Gain on land, buildings and other assets on the consolidated statements of operations and changes in net assets.
+Pursuant to the APA, the Company transferred one of two buildings under the lease to UCLA effective June 1, 2014.
+The Company continues to occupy a second building under the original terms of the lease, including, the early termination right.